John Sevier State Office Building

 The John Sevier State Office Building, also known as the Tennessee State Office Building, is a historic building in Nashville, Tennessee, U.S..
-It was designed in the Art Deco architectural style by Emmons H. Woolwine, and completed in 1940.
+Located on Tennessee State Capitol grounds, it was designed in the Art Deco architectural style by Emmons H. Woolwine, and completed in 1940.
 It was named for Governor John Sevier.
 It has been listed on the National Register of Historic Places since July 13, 2011.